innV0/kNNowledgeV3/tools/projections/README.md

 Missing values are automatically interpolated using linear interpolation.

+### Artifacts Support
+The application supports various business modeling artifacts:
+- Business Model Canvas (9 blocks)
+- Lean Canvas (startup-focused)
+- SWOT Analysis
+- Value Proposition Canvas
+- Competitive Analysis tables

 ## Usage

 ### Getting Started

 1. **Open the Application**: Double-click `singlefile-index.html` or visit the online version
-2. **Load Sample Data** (Optional): Click "Load Sample Data" to see example projections
+2. **Import a Business Model**: Click "Import Logseq File" to load a complete business model document
+3. **Navigate Between Tabs**: Use the Document, Projections, and Artifacts tabs to work with different aspects of your business model

+### Working with Documents

+The **Document Tab** displays your business model documentation:
+- Import Logseq Markdown files with H1 sections (# Document, # Projections, # Artifacts)
+- Content is rendered with basic Markdown formatting
+- Export unified documents that combine all sections

-### Creating Your Financial Model
+### Creating Financial Projections

+The **Projections Tab** provides financial modeling capabilities:

 1. **Add Metrics**: Click "Add Metric" to create new business metrics
     - Choose between "Variable" (manual input) or "Calculated" (formula-based)
     - Variable metrics allow direct value entry
     - Calculated metrics use formulas referencing other metrics

 2. **Enter Values**: Use the table to input specific values for any month/year
     - Click on any cell to edit values
     - Values are stored in year-month format (e.g., "1-1" for Year 1, Month 1)
     - Missing values are automatically interpolated

 3. **Use Formulas**: For calculated metrics, enter formulas like:
     - `revenue * 0.3` (30% of revenue)
     - `SUM(previous_3_months)` (rolling 3-month sum)
     - `growth_rate * previous_value` (compound growth)

-### Visualizing Data

 4. **View Charts**: Switch to "Chart View" to visualize projections
     - Toggle metrics on/off using the checkboxes
     - Charts update in real-time as you modify data
     - Supports line charts for trend analysis

+### Business Modeling Artifacts

+The **Artifacts Tab** displays business modeling artifacts extracted from Logseq files:
+- **Business Model Canvas**: 9-block strategic tool
+- **Lean Canvas**: Startup-focused business model
+- **SWOT Analysis**: Strengths, Weaknesses, Opportunities, Threats
+- **Value Proposition Canvas**: Customer value mapping
+- **Competitive Analysis**: Feature comparison tables

 ### Data Management

-5. **Import/Export**: Share your financial models
-   - **Export**: Click "Export Data" to download your model as JSON
-   - **Import**: Click "Import Data" and select a previously exported JSON file
+**Import/Export Options**:
+- **Unified Logseq Export**: Export complete business models as single Logseq Markdown files
+- **Artifacts Export**: Export just the artifacts section to Logseq
+- **JSON Export**: Export projections data as JSON (backward compatibility)
+- **Import**: Load Logseq files, JSON files, or Markdown files
 - All formulas, values, and settings are preserved

 ### Tips for Best Results

-- Start with high-level metrics (Revenue, Costs) before detailed breakdowns
+- Start with the Document tab to outline your business model
 - Use consistent time periods for accurate projections
+- Create artifacts in the Artifacts tab to visualize your business model
-- Save your work frequently using Export
+- Save your work frequently using unified export
 - Test formulas with small datasets before scaling up

 ## Contributing